Utkarsha-Shripanavar/LendingClubCaseStudy/README.md

  Upon doing the bivariate analysis over the categorical variables with respect to target variable loan_status it can be concluded that :-
    - Borrower who choose term of 60 months tend to have 30% more chances of default then people with loan term of 30 months
-   - Borrower who work in grade F and G tends to have higher defaulting chances of 30% then compared to other grades
+   - Borrower who take loan grade is of F and G tends to have higher defaulting chances of 30% then compared to other grades
-   - Borrower who work in Sub grade F5 have 50% chances of defaulting
+   - Borrower who take loan Sub grade F5 have 50% chances of defaulting
-   - Borrower whose has houseownership as 'other' have slightly higher tendency of defaulting
    - Borrower who apply for the loan with the purpose of 'small business' have 30% more chances of defaulting then other purposes.

   Upon doing a bivariate analysis on numerical variables with respect to target variable loan_status it can be concluded that :-